adjust/dev-docs/docs/ios/features/configuration/deep-link/direct.md

 You need to update your iOS app to set up different deep linking scenarios.
 How you update your app depends on whether your app uses [scenes](https://developer.apple.com/documentation/uikit/app_and_environment/scenes).

-:::::{dropdown} App doesn't use scenes
+::::{dropdown} App doesn't use scenes

 If your app doesn't uses scenes, you need to update methods in your app delegate.